'Viable explosive device' found in Lurgan

 The operation took place in the Tarry Drive area of the County Armagh town.

-A number of residents had to be evacuated from their homes during the search, including children attending a nearby playgroup.
+A number of residents had to be moved from their homes during the search, including children attending a nearby playgroup.

 Police said the device could have caused death or serious injury and an investigation by the Serious Crime Branch is currently underway.

-PSNI Superintendent David Moore said: "There is no doubt that this device was intended to harm police officers, however its placement and the manner in which it was left undoubtedly mean that had it detonated, it would almost certainly have caused death or serious injury.
+PSNI Superintendent David Moore said: "There is no doubt that this device was intended to harm police officers, however, its placement and the manner in which it was left undoubtedly mean that had it detonated, it would almost certainly have caused death or serious injury.

 "Working together with the local community, this particular act of potentially lethal recklessness has been brought to an end.
 Police say the device was made safe before being removed for forensic examination along with the firearm."